What to see at Madame Tussauds in London: the best waxworks

 If you want to optimize your visit to the wax museum and enjoy it to the fullest I leave you some tips that will surely be useful:

-- If you opt for the premium ticket you will have access to all exhibitions at no additional cost and most importantly, you will save a lot of time queuing.
-It is worth the extra cost.
+• If you opt for the premium ticket you will have access to all exhibitions at no additional cost and most importantly, you will save a lot of time queuing.
+It's worth the extra cost.

-As I said the museum is located in an area that houses more than one tourist attraction.
-If you want to complement your visit to the museum with other points of interest here I leave you the closest:
+As I told you the museum is located in an area that houses more than one tourist attraction.
+If you want to complement your visit to the museum with other points of interest here are the closest ones: